marabesi/marabesi.com/_posts/2020-05-15-tips-for-writting-docker-files.md

 The root user is the default user in which the container runs, which makes easier the process to set up permissions to access files or to setup configurations.
-Usually this is a bad practice to, the container should not run with the root user due security issues {% cite best_practices_nodejs_dockercon --file 2020-05-15-tips-for-writting-docker-files %}.
+Usually this is a bad practice {% cite husky_best_practices_no_root --file 2020-05-15-tips-for-writting-docker-files %},
+the container should not run with the root user due security issues
+{% cite best_practices_nodejs_dockercon --file 2020-05-15-tips-for-writting-docker-files %}.

 Though for the process to set up the docker image this can be a bit harder, given the fact that setting up a different user with less permission can